wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/custom-active-response.rst

 **Custom AR**

-A Custom AR allows run any command that host system allows, integrating parameters from a specific alert.
+A Custom AR allows run any command that host system allows, integrating parameters from a specific alert, called in this section as keys, this keys are selected by the user and monitorized by Wazuh, which will manage execution times avoiding repetitions.
 This section provides an AR Python script, which can be used as a template to develop your own custom AR.

 It's possible customize the script behavior modifying 3 sections: